b-crawl/bcrawl/README.md

   - Duskwalker gains the Nightstalker mutation, has draining melee attacks, and has half the stealth penalty from armour.
   - Halflings have been merged into Kobolds.
   - Deep Elves and Tengu have been merged into Avariel, winged elves with good aptitudes for magic.
-  - Hill Orcs now use Fighting as their skill for all weapons.

 #### Species Changes
   - Humans have +1 to most aptitudes.